-No, students who were already awarded a HEERF grant are not eligible to apply again.
+Yes, students who were already awarded a HEERF grant in a previous semester are eligible to apply again.
+Title IV eligibility and enrollment for the current semester will be reviewed.

 How can I use the money?

 The grant should be used for academically related expenses incurred due to COVID-19.
 Some examples include expenses related to food, housing, course materials, technology, healthcare, and childcare.